pyrogram/pyrogram/docs/source/resources/FastCrypto.rst

 Pyrogram's speed can be *dramatically* boosted up by installing TgCrypto_, a high-performance, easy-to-install crypto library specifically written in C for Pyrogram [#f1]_.
-TgCrypto is a replacement for the painfully slow PyAES and implements the required crypto algorithms MTProto requires, namely AES-IGE and AES-CTR 256 bit.
+TgCrypto is a replacement for the painfully slow PyAES and implements the crypto algorithms MTProto requires, namely AES-IGE and AES-CTR 256 bit.

 Installation
 ------------